fabiommendes/craftinginterpreters/book/the-lox-language.md

 I won't get into the rules for variable scope here, because we're going to spend a surprising amount of time in later chapters mapping every square inch of the rules.
-In most cases, it works like you would expect coming from C or Java.
+In most cases, it works like you would expect coming from C or Python.

 ## Control Flow